ravimad/Orb2015/artifact.md

     `mkdir steps; cd steps`
     `../../scripts/steps.sh`

 For alloc results replace `steps` by `alloc` in the above commands.
-The script will take about 30min to run all benchmarks.
+The script will take about half-an-hour (depending on the VM configuration) to verify all benchmarks.
 Below we describe the results of the tool with an illustration.

 #### Understanding the output of the tool

 The script produces a `<benchmarkname>-stats.txt` and `<benchmarkname>.out`  file for each benchmark.
 The `-stats` file has several statistics in the form of key, value pairs, and has all the  bounds inferred for every function (that has a template) in the benchmark.
 Note that Figure 9 of the paper shows only the bounds inferred for a couple of functions in each benchmark (for each resource), whereas the `-stats` file has an entry for every function.
 For the benefit of the reviewers, below we list the functions of the benchmarks whose bounds were presented in Figure 9.
 The bounds inferred for these functions are most relevant and constitute the top-level bounds.
-(Nonetheless, benchmarks like `StreamLibrary` and `Conqueue` have many other top-level functions that may be interesting.)
+(Nonetheless, benchmarks like `Conqueue` and `StreamLibrary` have many other top-level functions that are interesting.)
 Reviewers may restrict their attention to these functions in all of the evaluations/results that follow.

 #### Key functions for each benchmark